 What happens if you don’t appoint a site first aider?

-Simply put it the consequences to your business can potentially be costly.
-By not employing a first aider could likely increase the risk of an illness or an injury to become worse and left unattended until an ambulance arrives.
+Simply put the consequences to your business can potentially be costly.
+Not employing a first aider could likely increase the risk of an illness or an injury becoming worse and left unattended until an ambulance arrives.
 In the UK, just under 60% of deaths from injury could have been prevented if first aid was administered before the ambulance arrived.

 In fact, the Resuscitation Council (UK) claims that every minute without CPR and defibrillation treatment following a cardiac arrest reduces the casualty’s chances of survival by as much as 10%.

 If your risk assessment indicates a first aider is needed on-site, you must ensure your business places ‘adequate and appropriate’ measures to minimise risk to the health and safety of everyone at work as far as possible.
 Failure could lead to prosecution.

 In an emergency where the appointed first-aider isn’t adequately trained to deal with a first-aid incident, the employer can be prosecuted.
 The HSE will investigate the incident and how it was handled to determine the level of training the first-aider received.
 If the first aider is not adequately trained to the requirements identified in your workplace risk assessment, the HSE could prosecute the workplace.

 For further details, visit the HSE enforcement policy https://www.hse.gov.uk/pubns/hse41.pdf.

 It has shown that the risk to employees can be significantly reduced when a business has adequately qualified and competent first-aiders on-site, employees, who can respond and intervene fast.
 Appointing qualified first-aiders demonstrates accountability and responsibility towards your employee’s well-being at work.